-Explicit models have smaller increment times compare to implicit models.
-In fact, explicit models are the combination of lots of static models to minimize the effect of acceleration in simulation.
-The increment times are small enough to ignore the effect of acceleration in each increment.
+The time increment size in Explicit models is limited.
+In fact, explicit models are the combination of lots of static models used to minimize the effect of acceleration in simulation.
+The time increment size is small enough to ignore the effect of acceleration in each increment.
 However, the effect of acceleration excites in the whole process.
 Since the increment times are small it is possible to create models with large deformation and sudden changes.
-The most common examples of explicit models are explosion, large deformation process, and models with complex surface contacts.
+The most common examples of explicit models are explosion, large deformation processes, and models with complex surface contacts.

 Abaqus provides various types of damage models to simulate a part failure.
-Base on the material properties, the different types of models can be considered.
+Based on material properties, different types of models can be considered.
 In fact, the damaged property for brittle and ductile material are different.
 For some models, it is necessary to choose elements with deletion property to show the part failure graphically.
-In addition, it is necessary to consider the specific field output to be able to show element deletion in the process.
+In order to show element deletion in the process, it is necessary to consider specific field output.

 More details about this product:

 There are many kinds of processes that require to use of explicit models to solve.
-Base on the process the model can be time-consuming or complex to simulate.
-Thus, The best way to start is to create a straightforward and interesting model. a Damage model is a second step to learn explicit models.
-If you are an absolute beginner you can start with the following product:
+Based on the process the model can be time-consuming or complex to simulate.
+Thus, the best way to start is to create a straightforward and interesting model.
+A damage model is the second step to learning explicit models.
+If you are an absolute beginner, you can start with the following product:

 A damage model for a bullet penetration (First approach)

-This model is between intermittent and beginner level.
-Using this model helps you to start learning for more complex explicit models.
-Bullet penetration is a very interesting study to study the effect of bullet and plate material properties.
-Furthermore, In more complex models it is possible to predict the temperature field after penetration.
+This model is between beginner to intermediate level.
+With this model you can start learning more complex explicit models.
+Bullet penetration is a very interesting case for studying the effect of bullet and plate material properties.
+Furthermore, in more complex models it is possible to predict field temperature after penetration.
 Shooting angle, sheet thickness, and bullet speed after penetration are some interesting parameters to study.
-If you are interested to learn more approaches you can use the following product:
+If you are interested in learning more approaches, you can use the following product:

-In this example, we try to learn how to use an Explice method to simulate the bullet crushes a plate.
-We also define damage in this model so when the elements excise the limit they will be deactivated and the stiffness matrix becomes infinitesimal.
-In this approach, you need to you Abaqus keyword to define the damaged property
+In this example, we try to learn how to use an Explicit method to simulate a bullet crushing a plate.
+We also define damage in this model so when the elements exceed the limit, they will be deactivated and the stiffness matrix becomes infinitesimal.
+In this approach, you need to use Abaqus as a keyword to define the damaged property.

-In this product, we only give an example to help you with using the Damage property for your model.
-We avoid giving too many details so you can easily use these products and learn how to use this option in Abaqus to simulate super large deformation processes.
+In this product, we only give one example to help you use Damage property for your model.
+We avoid giving too many details so you can easily use the products and learn how to use this option in Abaqus to simulate super large deformation processes.
 In this product you can find the following files: